geshan/geshan.github.com/posts/2020-09-07-vegeta-load-testing-primer-with-examples.md

 ## Conclusion

 This post was like scratching the surface with a primer on load testing with Vegeta.
 There are many advanced things that can be done with Vegeta load testing.
+Vegeta has been very useful in multiple occasions.I had once used Vegeta to load test Google Cloud Functions and Google Cloud Run with the same code to see the response time difference between those two for a [talk](/blog/2019/11/from-0-to-working-serverless-url-for-a-containerized-app-with-google-cloud-run-slides-and-video/).
+The graph comparing both the services made the difference crystal clear.

+In another instance, we tested a new public facing [microservice](/blog/2018/10/moving-from-a-and-b-to-~150-microservices/) that was replacing a part of an old monolith.
+It was very useful doing vegeta load testing to know the response time difference for similar Request Per Second loads.

 Load testing the application or API you want to go to production with is crucial.